hamidatb/NeuroTune/README.md

-# 🎵 NeuroTune: Redefining Music Accessibility for All Abilities 🎵
+# 🎵 NeuroTune: Redefining Music Accessibility for all Abilities 🎵

 ### **What Inspired Us?**
 Music is one of the most universal sources of comfort and joy.
-For many of us, the process of finding the right playlist is simple: we open Spotify or Apple Music and search for "happy playlist" or "sad playlist."
+For many of us, the process of finding the right playlist is simple: we open our music app and search for "happy playlist" or "sad playlist."
 But have you ever considered how many steps this actually involves?
 Or the level of fine motor control required to navigate through these apps?

-Now imagine someone with Parkinson's disease or motor tremors.
+Now imagine someone with a disability that might impact motor control and speech, such as cerebral palsy.
 These seemingly simple tasks become overwhelming.
-Technology has the power—and responsibility—to bridge this gap. **NeuroTune** was built with one mission: to ensure everyone can experience the same joy and comfort of music, regardless of physical limitations.
+Technology has the power—and responsibility— to bridge this gap. **NeuroTune** was built with one mission: to ensure everyone can experience the same joy and comfort of music, regardless of physical or mental limitations.

 ## 🌟 **What Is NeuroTune?**
-**NeuroTune** is a groundbreaking application designed to empower individuals with motor impairments, such as Parkinson’s disease, by combining:
+**NeuroTune** is a groundbreaking application designed to empower individuals over a large range of motor and speech disabilities:
 - **Real-Time Eye-Tracking** to enable effortless navigation.
 - **Mood Detection with EEG Data** from the Muse S device to create personalized music experiences.

 This hands-free system provides users with instant access to tailored playlists based on their emotions, making music more accessible and impactful.
 Users can navigate through the application by simply focusing their gaze on an option for 3 seconds.
-The **🧠 brain-eye emoji cursor** provides intuitive, real-time feedback as it tracks their eye movements, ensuring a smooth and interactive experience.
+The **🟢 green circle cursor** provides intuitive, real-time feedback as it tracks their eye movements, ensuring a smooth and interactive experience.

 ## 💡 **Key Features**

 ### 🎯 **Real-Time Eye Tracking**
 We trained our **custom eye-tracking neural network** to map gaze positions to specific screen quadrants.
-Users can navigate the app with just their eyes, no need for physical touch or mouse movements.
+Users can navigate the app with just their eyes, no need for physical touch or verbal instructions.

 ### 🧠 **Mood Detection**
-Using EEG data collected via the **Muse S device**, we trained a neural network to classify emotional states like happiness, sadness, relaxation, and more.
+Using EEG data collected via the **Muse S device**, we trained a neural network to classify emotional states like happiness, sadness, relaxation, and anger.
 NeuroTune uses these insights to tailor playlists that match the user’s mood.

-### 🎵 **Spotify Integration**
+### 🎵 **Playlist Integration**
-The app connects directly with Spotify to fetch and play personalized playlists based on the detected mood.
+The app connects directly with a custom playlist to fetch and play personalized songs based on the detected mood.
 Whether you're feeling joyful or reflective, NeuroTune brings you the perfect soundtrack.

 ### 💻 **Accessible and Aesthetic UI**
-- **Large readable fonts** and a **clean yellow background** ensure the interface is intuitive and welcoming.
+- **Large readable fonts** and **constrastive colors** ensure the interface is intuitive, accessible, and welcoming.
-- A subtle **aesthetic green ball cursor** smoothly transitions across the screen, showing users exactly where their gaze is focused.
+- A distinct **green circle cursor** smoothly transitions across the screen, showing users exactly where their gaze is focused.
 - Real-time visual feedback highlights active quadrants to enhance accessibility.

 ### 🌐 **Hands-Free Navigation**